-Every day we get a phone call at our office about what a consultation costs or what a divorce costs in Huntsville or Madison County.
-Divorce in Huntsville, Alabama is not cheap… not unless you want to buy it from someone who advertises $250.00 off a billboard.
+Every day we get a phone call at our office about what a consultation costs or what a divorce costs in Madison County.
+Divorce in Madison County is not cheap… not unless you want to buy it from someone who advertises $250.00 off a billboard.

 I was divorced in Madison County with an uncontested divorce more than twenty years ago and it cost me $750.00 plus court costs.
 For an uncontested divorce with no children, I charge my clients the same thing today.
 However, we offer an initial 30 minute free consultation with one of our associate attorneys.

 If you have assets and need to discuss issues with children such as child custody there are other documents to prepare beside the divorce.
 An uncontested divorce with assets in Huntsville, Alabama for me to prepare it is $1,500.00.
 If there are retirement documents to prepare, then the cost will rise according to how many retirement plans and what kind of plans they are.
 This is due to the additional paperwork that has to be filed that may take several months to complete due to the differing of plan language from company to company.